 Prior to joining ACC, Gates supervised financial and Securities and Exchange Commission reporting for three publicly held real estate investment trusts.
 She also served as a certified public accountant at Ernst and Young, where her client focus was health care and real estate.
 She is a member of the American College of Healthcare Executives, the Society for Human Resource Management, the American Institute of Certified Public Accountants and the Maryland Association of Certified Public Accountants.

-Lisa M. Hix, JD, General Counsel
+Lisa M. Hix, JD

-Lisa M. Hix, JD, is the general counsel of the American College of Cardiology.
+Lisa M. Hix, JD, is the General Counsel of the American College of Cardiology.
 Hix has more than 15 years of experience as a nonprofit and corporate attorney, specializing in a broad range of legal issues affecting charities and health care institutions.
 Before joining the ACC, she was a partner with Venable, LLP in its Nonprofit and Trade Associations Practice, where she represented numerous health care organizations.

 She earned her bachelor's degree from Smith College and a law degree from Duke University School of Law, where she was an editor of the Duke Journal of International and Comparative Law.
 Hix is a member of the D.C.
 Bar.

-Brendan Mullen, Senior Executive Vice President
+Senior Executive Vice President

-Brendan Mullen is senior executive vice president of the American College of Cardiology.
-Mullen oversees communications, business development, marketing, digital and enterprise strategy, and international affairs and science and quality.
+Brendan Mullen is Senior Executive Vice President of the American College of Cardiology, overseeing marketing and communications, business development, digital and enterprise strategy, and international affairs and science and quality.